pyragogy/pyragogy-publications/README.md

 - ✅ Peer-reviewed articles and official publications authored by the Pyragogy team
 - 🔍 External citations and scholarly references mentioning Pyragogy
-- 📁 Structured datasets in YAML and Markdown format

 The repository serves as a shared archive for research, citation, impact analysis, and dissemination.